Jacob-Gregor/my-retail/README.md

 2. All dependencies need to be installed. myretail-service/install_dependencies.sh can be used to download these dependencies (Note: install_dependencies.sh uses bash)

-3. You will need two terminals to run this POC.
+3. You will need two terminals to run this PoC.
   - One terminal will be needed to start a local redis server.
 To do this, just run the command `redis-server`
   - The other terminal will run flask.
-For this POC we will be running flask locally.
+For this PoC we will be running flask locally.
 This can be accomplished two ways.
     - First by simply running `./start-app.sh` in the /myretail-service directory
     - Second manually running flask.
       - First define FLASK-APP: `FLASK_APP='myretail_service/dev.main.py`